hayden-malan/transpire/README.md

 # SOME TEXT ABOUT THE PROJECT OR SOMETHING

+BUT before we start that, let's dig into some SOFT SKILLS:

 ## A THING ABOUT MY PROCESS OVER PRODUCT

 Process Over Product: Trying to get myself into the growth mindset rather than the fixed mindset.